What is Mons Pubis Reduction?

 Who is a good candidate?

-- Your weight loss has been stabilized
+- Your weight has stabilized after fluctuations.

-- You are in good health and have good skin elasticity.
+- Good overall health and skin elasticity.

 The Procedure